Mind the trap! Antipatterns, a common type of problem in technical writing

 Copy Folder Versioning

-Copy folder versioning is an anti-pattern that occurs if insufficient tools are used.
+This anti-pattern occurs if insufficient tools are used.
 For new versions or variants of a document, the corresponding file or directory is copied and the copy is modified.
 The result is an unstructured mess of files and folders in which it is impossible to go back to an earlier version or track changes.

 Frozen Caveman